-Churches have the potential to be socially insular institutions, but are rarely entirely disconnected from trends in the broader community.
+Business associations often maintain direct relations to local police, using them to push for sweeps, bans on camping, and other repressive policies.
+They might even take matters into their own hands; many Seattle business have illegally filled numerous vacant parking spaces with concrete "eco-blocks" to prevent people living in cars and RVs from having places to stay.
+While the city continually sweeps vehicle-dwellers, the same government looks the other way regarding these ecoblocks.
+Business associations also frequently hire private security or more benign-seeming "neighborhood ambassadors" to harass homeless folks who dare to hang out broader community.
 A conservative congregation can do the interpersonal work of building a "reactionary community" with a strong internal consensus that can work with cops, throw around resources, and pressure the state or local companies.
-This can provide a veneer of respectability for some heinous shit, and a powerful ideological shield since it can be hard to arque against someone's "faith."
+This can provide a veneer of respectability for some heinous shit, and a powerful ideological shield since it can be hard to argue against someone's "faith."
 Many right-wing US Christian groups subscribe to "prosperity gospel," the utterly nonsensical idea that Jesus Christ loved rich people and that their ill-gotten gains are blessings from god.
 The pernicious other side of this coin is the ideological demonization of poor and homeless folks who are seen as being divinely punished for perceived transgressions.

 Churches in the US have tremendous institutional rights and legal cover, frequently beyond even secular nonprofits.
 Religious organizations are deeply intertwined within the broader Homeless Nonprofit Industrial Complex.
 On the conservative side, many organizations like Union Gospel Mission require their employees to sign a narrow "statement of faith," and most like the Salvation Army have deeply restrictive, often exclusionary, and even outright bigoted rules on who can access their services.
-This can be a big issue in smaller cities or towns where such groups are often the only folks have sometimes found churches willing to join them on the frontline, arguing that their faith requires them to help the poor and hungry.
+This can be a big issue in smaller cities or towns where such groups are often the only service providers.

+But the powerful shield wielded by churches can be turned towards good.
+Mutual aid groups facing intense police harassment for publicly feeding folks have sometimes found churches willing to join them on the frontline, arguing that their faith requires them to help the poor and hungry.
 When fascists once tried to march in Seattle's queer neighborhood, one of the local churches let their building be used as a literal sanctuary during the successful counter-demonstration, doors protected by armed antifascists.
 When looking for allies, don't neglect such rad congregations.